-During this hectic time, our marketing department has been busy contacting the distributors to let them know about your upcoming book, sending ARC’s (Advanced Reading Copies) to reviewers (it can take up to six months to receive a review) and coming up with book club questions to assist reading groups with their future discussions about your book.
+During this hectic time, our marketing department has been busy contacting the distributors to let them know about your upcoming book, sending ARC’s (Advanced Reading Copies) to reviewers (it can take up to six months to receive some reviews) and coming up with book club questions to assist reading groups with their future discussions about your book.
+They are setting up Goodreads Giveaway campaigns and others.
 Marketing will contact you at various stages during the process to get your social media platform information to include with the media kit.

 Shortly, you will receive an email from your editor letting you know the release date for your book-the champagne can be uncorked!
 Sit back and enjoy the moment, because the hard part starts next.
 Whether you signed with Zimbell House Publishing or Temptation Press, we are filing your copyright paperwork for you and the deposit copies are mailed to the Library of Congress for their records.

 Marketing.
 It’s a never ending job.
 Zimbell House Publishing and Temptation Press both have relationships with global distributors, as well as Amazon, Kindle, Barns N Noble, Baker & Taylor, and Ingram to name a few.
 Our sales staff continually update the independent booksellers, libraries and so forth.
 Zimbell House and Temptation Press also expect you, the author, to get involved in the marketing of your book-with social media and signing events.
 Don’t worry—we don’t leave you on your own, our marketing department is there to assist you through the process.
-We work in conjunction with our authors to get the word out!
+We work in tandem with our authors to get the word out!
+For the life of contract, we will continue to help you market your book.
+Once again, if it doesn’t sell, we don’t make money either, like you—we are invested in it’s success.